piersfinlayson/piersfinlayson.github.io/_posts/2020-04-01-reading-kaifa-ma304-meter.markdown

 layout: post
 title:  "Reading a Kaifa MA304 Electricity Meter using a Raspberry Pi"
 date:   2020-04-01 9:00 +0000
-tags:   pi mbus m-bus obis dlms kaifa ma304 power energy hat master serial
+tags:   pi mbus m-bus obis dlms kaifa ma304 power energy hat master serial dlms cosem iec 62056
 ---

 Many properties in Norway and Sweden have had Kaifa MA304 smart meters rolled out to them in recent years.
 Here's how to use a Raspberry Pi to read it remotely.